Affiliate links on Android Authority may earn us a commission. Learn more.

 However, the Xbox only supports USB headsets specifically made for it.
 Be sure to read the documentation that came with your headset to ensure that’s the case.
 If your headset uses another output option or connector, like the optical port, make sure to head into Settings > Audio output and turn HDMI off, and Optical audio is set to “bitstream out.”

 Finally, some wireless headsets that say “Made for Xbox” can connect to your console without a dongle or other accessories.
-For these headsets, here’s what to do:
+Below are the steps for connecting a Bluetooth headset to an Xbos X/S:

 - Press and release the connect button on the console while it’s on.